-Maile Okamura (costume realization) studied primarily with Lynda Yourth at the American Ballet School in San Diego, California.
+Maile Okamura (Costume Realization) studied primarily with Lynda Yourth at the American Ballet School in San Diego, California.
 She was a member of Boston Ballet II and Ballet Arizona before moving to New York to study modern dance.
-Ms. Okamura has performed with MMDG since 1998.
-She has also had the pleasure of working with choreographers Neta Pulvermacher, Zvi Gotheiner, Gerald Casel. and John Heginbotham, with whom she frequently collaborates as dancer and costume designer.
-Ms. Okamura has also designed costumes for three Mark Morris works to date: Words and A Forest for MMDG and The Letter V for Houston Ballet.
-Ms. Okamura and her husband.
-Colin Jacobsen, are the proud parents of Mimi Hanako, born in 2015.
+Okamura performed with MMDG from 1998-2015.
+She has also had the pleasure of working with choreographers Neta Pulvermacher, Zvi Gotheiner, Gerald Casel, and John Heginbotham, with whom she frequently collaborates as dancer and costume designer.
+Okamura has designed costumes for three Mark Morris works to date-Words and A Forest for MMDG and The Letter V for Houston Ballet.
+Johan Henckens (Set Realization) became the director of technical production of the Mark Morris Dance Group in 1989, during the company's three-year residency at the Koninklijke Muntschouwburg in Brussels, Belgium.

-Johan Henckens (set realization) became the technical director of the Mark Morris Dance Group in 1989, during the company's three-year residency at the Koninklijke Muntschouwburg in Brussels, Belgium.
-Johnny Gandelsman (musical arrangement) is the son of a musical family from Moscow, by way of Israel, whose musical voice reflects the artistic collaborations he has been a part of since moving to the US in 1995.
-Through his work with such artists as Yo-Yo Ma.
-Bono.
-Osvaldo Golijov, David Byrne, Bela Fleck, Kayhan Kalhor, Suzanne Vega, James Levine, Mark Morris, Alim Qasimov and Fargana Qasimova, Nigel Kennedy, and Martin Hayes, Mr. Gandelsman has been able to integrate a wide range of creative sensibilities into his own point of view.
-Combining his classical training with a desire to reach beyond the boundaries of the concert hall, and a voracious interest in the music of our times, he developed a unique style amongst today's violinists, one that according to the Boston Globe possesses "a balletic lightness of touch and a sense of whimsy and imagination."
-A passionate advocate for new music, Mr. Gandelsman has premiered dozens of works written for Brooklyn Rider and Silk Road Ensemble.
-In 2012-13, he premiered works by Lev "Ljova" Zhurbin, Dmitri Yanov-Yanovsky, Vijay Iyer, Bela Fleck, Daniel Cords, Rubin Kodheli, Dana Lyn, Gabriel Kahane, Colin Jacobsen, Shara Worden, John Zorn, Christina Courtin, Ethan Iverson, Padma Newsome, Gregory Saunier, Evan Ziporyn, Bill Frisell, and Nik Bartsch, as well as a violin concerto by Gonzalo Grau, commissioned for him by Community Music Works.
+Johnny Gandelsman (Musical Arrangement) is the son of a musical family from Moscow, by way of Israel, whose musical voice reflects the artistic collaborations he has been a part of since moving to the United States in 1995.
+Through his work with such artists as Yo-Yo Ma, Bono, Osvaldo Golijov, David Byrne, Bela Fleck, Kavhan Kalhor, Suzanne Vega, James Levine, Mark Morris, Alim Qasimov and Fargana Qasimova, Nigel Kennedy, and Martin Hayes, Gandelsman has been able to integrate a wide range of creative sensibilities into his own point of view.
+Combining his classical training with a desire to reach beyond the boundaries of the concert hall, and a voracious interest in the music of our times, he developed a unique style amongst today's violinists, one that according to the Boston Globe, possesses "balletic lightness of touch and a sense of whimsy and imagination."
+A passionate advocate for new music, Gandelsman has premiered dozens of works written for Brooklyn Rider and Silkroad Ensemble.
+In 2012-2013 he premiered works by Lev "Ljova" Zhurbin, Dmitri Yanov-Yanovsky, Vijay Iyer, Bela Fleck, Daniel Cords, Rubin Kodheli, Dana Lyn, Gabriel Kahane, Colin Jacobsen, Shara Worden, John Zorn, Christina Courtin, Ethan Iverson, Padma Newsome, Gregory Saunier, Evan Ziporyn, Bill Frisell, and Nik Bartsch, as well as a violin concerto by Gonzalo Grau, commissioned for Gandelsman by Community Music Works.

-Colin Jacobsen (musical arrangement) is "one of the most interesting figures on the classical music scene" (Washington Post).
-A founding member of two game-changing, audience-expanding ensembles - the string quartet Brooklyn Rider and orchestra The Knights - he is also a touring member of Yo-Yo Ma's venerated Silk Road

-Ensemble and an Avery Fisher Career Grant-winning violinist.
-Mr. Jacobsen's work as a composer developed as a natural outgrowth of his chamber and orchestral collaborations.
-Jointly inspired by encounters with leading exponents of nonwestern traditions and by his own classical heritage, his most recent compositions for Brooklyn Rider include Three Miniatures "vivacious, deftly drawn sketches" (New York Times) - which were written for the reopening of the Metropolitan Museum of Art's Islamic art galleries.
-Mr. Jacobsen collaborated with Iran's Siamak Aghaei to write a Persian folk-inflected composition, Ascending Bird, which he performed as soloist with the YouTube Symphony Orchestra at the Sydney Opera House in a concert that was streamed live to millions of viewers worldwide.
+Colin Jacobsen (Musical Arrangement) is "one of the most interesting figures on the classical music scene" (The Washington Post).
+A founding member of two game-changing, audienceexpanding ensembles-the string quartet Brooklyn Rider and orchestra The Knights-he is also a touring member of Yo-Yo Ma's venerated Silkroad Ensemble and an Avery Fisher Career Grant-winning violinist.
+Jacobsen's work as a composer developed as a natural outgrowth of his chamber and orchestral collaborations.
+Jointly inspired by encounters with leading exponents of non-western traditions and by his own classical heritage, his most recent compositions for Brooklyn Rider include Three Miniatures-"vivacious, deftly drawn sketches" (New York Times)-which were written for the reopening of the Metropolitan Museum of Art's Islamic art galleries.
+Jacobsen collaborated with Iran's Siamak Aghaei to write a Persian folk-inflected composition, Ascending Bird, which he performed as soloist with the YouTube Symphony Orchestra at the Sydney Opera House in a concert that was streamed live by millions of viewers worldwide.
 His work for dance and theater includes Chalk and Soot, a collaboration with Dance Heginbotham, and music for Compagnia de' Colombari's theatrical production of Walt Whitman's Song of Myself.